-Over the past forty or so years, the role of diet and nutrition in general health has become increasingly apparent, with strong links being discovered between certain diseases and poor dietary habits.
+Over the past 40 or so years, the role of diet and nutrition in general health has become increasingly apparent, with strong links being discovered between certain diseases and poor dietary habits.

-The skin, like any other organ system, is subject to dietary related effects.
+The skin, like any other organ, is subject to dietary related effects.
 A better diet can improve skin health and age-related changes.

-The science of skin ageing is an interesting and developing field, with significant advances being made over the past 20 years.
-The beneficial role of antioxidants in skincare has been recognised now for some time, but the role of oral antioxidants is an emerging and interesting field.
+The science of skin ageing is an interesting and developing field, with significant advances being made over the past two decades.
+The beneficial role of antioxidants in skincare has been recognised for some time, but the role of oral antioxidants is an emerging and interesting field.